gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 <img src="/wp-content/uploads/gl-14-3-multiple-open-graphs.png" class="img-responsive center img-bordered">

 You can now have a Commit Graph in the bottom Panel and one in the Editor Area open at the same time.
-This enables viewing more than repo at time or differnt areas at the same time.
+This enables viewing more than repo at a time or different areas of the same repo at the same time.

 <img src="/wp-content/uploads/gl-14-3-commit-graph-prefers.png" class="img-responsive center img-bordered">